muratk5n/thirdwave/en/README.md

 Politico: "House temporarily punts vote on Russia oil ban..
 Republicans complained that the bill did not include a key trade provision"

 ---

+Al Jazeera: "Brazil is one of the world’s top food producers and the largest importer of potash, powder that is obtained from the ashes of burned wood and sometimes used as fertiliser.
+The country relies on imports for 85 percent of the fertiliser used for its grain crops.
+And a quarter of Brazil’s demand for potash has usually been met by Russia, which halted exports...

+Brazil has large reserves of potash underground in the Amazon rainforest, including in and around lands inhabited by Indigenous people, whose concerns have held up some mining projects for years"

+---